Go to Pages panel menu > select Move pages.

 To create a document, go to File > New Document.

 To edit an existing document, go to File > Document Setup.

 For Start Page #, specify an even number, such as 2, and select OK.

 In some instances, you need to edit rotated content.
 Instead of turning your head sideways to look at the rotated content, you can rotate the spread view.
 This option is especially useful for working on rotated calendars and tables.
 Rotation of the spread view does not affect printing or output.

 In the Pages panel, select the page or spread that you want to rotate.

 From the Pages panel menu , select Page Attributes > Rotate Spread View > 90° CW, 90° CCW, or 180°.

 Select View > Rotate Spread > 90° CW, 90° CCW, or 180°.

 A rotation icon appears next to the rotated spread in the Pages panel.

-To apply a different page size quickly, select the page in the Pages panel, and then choose a page size from the Edit Page Size button .
+To apply a different page size, select the page in the Pages panel, and then select a page size from the Edit Page Size .